Hellmonk/bloatcrawl2/README.md

 * **Leprechauns** are small and frail but versatile.
 Their intrinsic luck gives them a knack for finding better items.
 * Half insect, half human, **Mayflytaurs** have incredibly short lifespans but have evolved to be exceptionally overpowered in just about every imaginable way.
 * Strange phantoms summoned from the mirror world, **Mirror Eidola** rapidly fade away.
 They must slay other creatures and take their energy to stay in this plane.
+* **Oak Trees** are part of the genus Quercus of the beech family, Fagaceae.
+Oaks have spirally arranged leaves, often with lobate margins.
 * **Oni** are monstrous in nature with the rough appearance of Ogres, albeit smaller.
 They discover spells as they gain experience and ignore schools of magic.
 * Deeper than a Deep Elf and twice as elven, **Profound Elves** are extremely frail magical experts.
 * **Proteans** are a race of vaguely humanoid amoebas.
 They grow in health and size as they mutate.